sidiso/sidiso.github.io/_pages/project.md

 ---

-The SIDISO (Spectral Imaging for DIffraction limited Space Observation) aims to develop new and orignal data processing methods and algorithm for space observation.
+The SIDISO (Spectral Imaging for DIffraction limited Space Observation) aims to develop new and original data processing methods and algorithms for space observation.

-blabla
+_In construction._